 To help protect coral reefs and avoid damaging them while snorkeling and diving, maintain good buoyancy and underwater awareness at all times.

-Make sure that your body and equipment don’t come into contact with corals, and keep all dive equipment (such as your octopus) tucked neatly away to stop it from touching the reef.
+Make sure that your body, scuba and camera gear doesn't come into contact with corals, and keep all dive equipment (such as your octopus) tucked neatly away to stop it from touching the reef.

 Experienced snorkelers and professional scuba divers can help whilst being good role models and showing future generations how to dive and snorkel with care.